kddsprojects/RepData_PeerAssessment1/PA1_template.md

 imputed values for those days will actually result in a resultant step total equal to the overall mean daily total steps; this is why the median equals the mean.
-In this example, if the *location* of the missing values actually differed *within* each day, for example, then this would *not* be the case, however.
+In this example, if the *location* of the missing values actually differed *within* each day, say, then this would *not* be the case, however.
 <br/>
 <br/>